 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 |Title:||V.P., Chief Financial Officer and Treasurer|

-Teradyne (Nasdaq:TER) brings high-quality innovations such as smart devices, life-saving medical equipment and data storage systems to market, faster.
+Teradyne (NASDAQ:TER) brings high-quality innovations such as smart devices, life-saving medical equipment and data storage systems to market, faster.
 Its advanced test solutions for semiconductors, electronic systems, wireless devices and more ensure that products perform as they were designed.
 Its Industrial Automation offerings include collaborative and mobile robots that help manufacturers of all sizes improve productivity and lower costs.
-In 2019, Teradyne had revenue of $2.3 billion and today employs 5,500 people worldwide.
+In 2021, Teradyne had revenue of $3.7 billion and today employs over 6,500 people worldwide.
 For more information, visit teradyne.com.
 Teradyne® is a registered trademark of Teradyne, Inc. in the U.S. and other countries.